Police found meth during Kansas man's warrant arrest - NewsBreak

 Police found meth during Kansas man's warrant arrest

 ATCHISON COUNTY —Law enforcement authorities are investigating a suspect on drug charges.
 Just after 1p.m.
-Thursday, police stopped a vehicle...hutchpost.com
+Thursday, police stopped a vehicle...salinapost.com

 ATCHISON COUNTY —Law enforcement authorities are investigating a suspect on drug charges.
 Just after 1p.m.
-Thursday, police stopped a vehicle...hutchpost.com
+Thursday, police stopped a vehicle...salinapost.com

 Comments / 0